ravimhzn/Dagger2InKotlin/README.md

 * Kotlin Version 1.3.40

 ## Compatibility
-This demo is expected with in between minSdkVersion 17 to targetSdkVersion 29.
+This demo is expected to run in between minSdkVersion 17 to targetSdkVersion 29.

 ## Libraries Used:
 * Dagger 2.2+ (Focus on Dagger-Android)